 Ingredients For the Glaze:

-Step-by-Step Cooking Instructions for Glazed Donuts Recipe
+Step by Step Cooking Instructions for Glazed Donuts Recipe

 Step 1: Activate the Yeast